-In the Anne Frank House in Amsterdam, you can visit the place she used to hide, the decor of the stories she wrote down in her diary.
+In the Anne Frank House in Amsterdam, you can visit the place she used to hide and the decor of the stories she wrote down in her diary.

-However, when looking at age, there is one group that is the biggest, which are the 25 to 45 years old.
+However, when looking at age, there is one group that is the biggest, which is the 25 to 45 years old.
 Over 300.000 inhabitants belong to this age group.
-For comparison, there are about 210.000 inhabitants in the age group 45 to 65, and about 230.000 inhabitants in the age group 0 to 25.
+For comparison, there are about 210.000 inhabitants in the age group 45 to 65 and about 230.000 inhabitants in the age group 0 to 25.

 Artis is a zoo located in Amsterdam.
 The park has 27 monumental buildings dating back to the 19th century.
 Artis originated in 1838, making it the oldest zoo in the whole country.
 Each year, over a million people visit Artis.
 You can find a lot of different animals in Artis, including some species that are on the brink of extinction.

 - Why Is Amsterdam Called The Venice Of The North?

 - Why Is Amsterdam The City Of Sin?

 - Why Is Amsterdam The Capital Of The Netherlands?